 Existing Policy.
-According to KRS 157.655, the School Facilities Construction Commission (SFCC) can provide a Kentucky Education Technology System (KETS) Offer of Assistance to a school district only after the KBE approves the district's unmet need.
+According to KRS 157.655, the School Facilities Construction Commission (SFCC) can provide a Kentucky Education Technology System (KETS) Offer of Assistance to a school district only after the state board approves the district's unmet need.
 Therefore, each fiscal year the KBE approves each district's technology unmet need.

-The Master Plan for Education Technology, which was originally approved in 1992, describes in detail the process for determining the KETS Offers of Assistance, the school planning process, the state review and assistance calculation methods, and examples of how data extracted from the plans relates to funds allocated to schools.
-The annual FY 2014 unmet need for each district is the amount needed to minimally operate, maintain, and incrementally upgrade existing investments while also acquiring new and emerging technology.
-The FY 2014 unmet need is \$156M (i.e., approximately \$263 per student).
+The Master Plan for Education Technology, which was originally approved in 1992, describes in detail the process for determining KETS Offers of Assistance, the school planning process, the state review and assistance calculation methods, and examples of how data extracted from the plans relates to funds allocated to schools.
+The annual FY 2015 unmet need for each district is the amount needed to minimally operate, maintain, and incrementally upgrade existing investments while also acquiring new and emerging technology.
+The FY 2015 unmet need is \$156M (i.e., approximately \$262 per student).
 This \$156M figure is derived from the 2013-2018 KETS Master Plan Budget that contains the initial acquisition cost, ongoing operational cost and average lifespan of each line item.

 The KBE approved the six-year KETS Master Plan in October 2012.
 The Master Plan design and its corresponding budget involved extensive stakeholder input.
 Focus groups included students, university admissions staff, district teachers, technology resource teachers, district technology leadership, state agency leadership and members of the business community.
-Because of the process used, more people provided direct input for the Master Plan than ever before.
-The process also included identifying line items that are essential to meet the most basic needs (i.e., \$156M) along with those discretionary line items that districts may optionally pursue to go above the basic unmet need (e.g., a 1 to 1 workstation ratio for secondary students).
+Because of the process used, more people provided direct input for the Master Plan than ever occurred before.
+The process also included identifying line items that are essential to meet the most basic needs (i.e., \$156M) along with those line items that are discretionary that districts may optionally pursue to go above that basic unmet need (e.g., a 1 to 1 workstation ratio for secondary students).
 Historically, the annual KETS unmet need for school districts has been underfunded by approximately \$30-50M per year.
-Therefore, it is essential to preserve the existing funding sources that are currently in place for the educational technology products and services used by all 174 school districts while at the same time identifying other funding to make up that difference.
+Therefore, it is essential to preserve the existing funding sources that are currently in place for the educational technology products and services that are used by all 173 school districts while at the same time identifying other funding to make up that difference.

-In addition, districts may pursue education initiatives that foster better levels of education technology service delivery than the minimum goals described in the Master Plan (e.g., lower workstation ratios and wireless connectivity for high schools to improve ease of access to electronic instructional content for all students, electronic projectors and interactive student devices in all classrooms for formative testing).
+In addition, districts may pursue education initiatives that foster better levels of education technology service delivery than the minimum goals described in the Master Plan (e.g., lower workstation ratios to improve ease of access to electronic instructional content for all students, electronic projectors and interactive student devices in all classrooms for formative testing).
 These are considered optional, versus required approaches in the KETS Master Plan, that districts have the choice to implement.
-Optional items are not included in the \$156M annual unmet need calculation; however, how much money is spent on these discretionary line items each year through the MUNIS technology spending reports and the technology readiness survey is tracked.
+Optional items are not included in the \$156M annual unmet need calculation; however, we do track how much money is spent on these discretionary line items each year through the MUNIS technology spending reports and the technology readiness survey.

 KETS offers of assistance only represent part of the funding strategy needed to support each district's technology services.
-In the 2013-2018 KETS Master Plan and the FY 2014 KETS expenditure plan, a variety of federal, state, local and private funds that can be used to pay for a district's unmet need are identified.
+In the 2013-2018 KETS Master Plan and the FY 2015 KETS expenditure plan, we identify a variety of federal, state, local and private funds that can be used to pay for a district's unmet need.

-In the FY 2014 KETS Expenditure Plan, the Board will be made aware of a variety of FY 2014 funds that are available to go toward the FY 2014 unmet need.
-Districts will need to continue to secure alternative funding sources beyond the KETS funds, (e.g., federal funds, local grants, corporate donations, etc.) to fully fund the unmet need.
+Staff requests that the KBE approve the unmet need.
+In the FY 2015 KETS Expenditure Plan, the board will be made aware of a variety of FY 2015 funds that are available to go toward that FY 2015 unmet need.
+Districts will need to continue to secure alternative funding sources beyond the KETS funds (e.g., federal funds, local grants, corporate donations, etc.) to fully fund the unmet need.